StatProofBook/StatProofBook.github.io/P/bsr-spsr.md

 The second derivative is always negative which means that the function is concave and the maximum is unique.
 Therefore, $p = q$ is the only maximizer and the Brier scoring rule for binary classification is strictly proper.

-2) Multiclass Brier Scoring rule:
+2) Brier scoring rule for multiclass classification:

 $$
 \begin{split}